Inspiring Future Ocean Leaders

 Our New Center Takes Shape

 With your generous support, our unprecedented commitment to informal science education is quickly becoming a reality: we began construction on our new Bechtel Family Center for Ocean Education and Leadership.
-Our most ambitious endeavor since opening the Aquarium, the new Center will allow us to take our work with young people to the next level—inspiring future ocean leaders for generations to come.
+The new Center will allow us to take our work with young people to the next level—inspiring future ocean leaders for generations to come.

 We're on track to open in 2019.
 It's been exciting to watch the building rise on Cannery Row as our construction crew completes more of the structure.
 The Center's location across from a public beach—and its unobstructed ocean views—will help build a deeper connection to the ocean among the students and teachers who participate in our programs.